Environmental biotechnology

 • Department of Geological Sciences, Masaryk University – Josef Zeman a Dalibor Všiansky

-• Proteomics CEITEC, Masaryk University – Zbyněk Zdráhal
+• Proteomics, CEITEC, Masaryk University – Zbyněk Zdráhal

 • Provodínske písky a.s.